 - Rich in Lutein

 But can our dogs reap the same benefits that we do by adding kale to their diet?
-The simple answer is yes, just like some other super-foods kale can be a great addition to your dog’s diet in moderate amounts.
+The simple answer is yes; just like some other super-foods, small amounts of kale can be a great addition to your dog’s diet.
+In fact, because of the health benefits of kale, it has already made its way into some commercial dog foods and healthy treats.

-If your dog isn’t keen on the taste of kale on its own, why not have a go at making some homemade treats that disguise the flavour.
+If your dog isn’t keen on the taste of kale on its own, why not have a go at making some homemade treats that disguise the flavor.

 - 3 cups oats